 Learn how to create quality learning solutions that promote intellectual, professional, and personal development.

-The online MS in IDPT program prepares students to use instructional design and performance technology, particularly in the growing field of online learning and training, to plan, develop, and manage instructional materials and their emerging technologies.
+The online MS in IDPT program prepares students to plan, develop, and manage instructional materials and their emerging technologies, particularly in the growing field of online learning and training.

 Based on competencies from the International Board of Standards for Training, Performance and Instruction, Baker developed the curriculum with input from an advisory panel with a wide range of backgrounds, including company presidents and CEOs, instructional design professionals, performance improvement consultants, project managers, multimedia learning specialists, e-learning developers, software engineers, and scholars in the field.